0jscsshtml/Bricks-Carousel---Sync/README.md

  #2 This mainly meant for carousel that have more than 5 slides.
 Style for large screen only, the rest all up to you.

- #3 Not tested with dynamic content yet, but the concept is the same, you may need to inspect element to get the right target element.
+ #3 Tested with MB Image Advance field as dynamic content as well.

  #4 Reference
   - https://swiperjs.com/swiper-api